nguyenxyz/distributed-cache/README.md

 ## Planning:
 - Implement partitions with consistent hashing, each shard will be managed by its own raft group
 - Implement Kubernetes operator
+- Implement B-tree index for range querying
+- Implement watch API for subscribing to changes
 - Improve telemetry

 ## Demo: